WPArtisan/wp-native-articles/README.txt

 == Description ==

-A better implementation of Facebook Instant Articles (FBIA) for WordPress.
+A better implementation of Facebook Instant Articles for WordPress.

 Only available in the Facebook mobile app, Instant Articles are a pre-loaded, super fast, and optimized version of your regular articles.
 Boasting some impressive stats (10x faster, 20% more reads, 70% less abandonment) they have quickly become a must for every publisher.